 If anyone tells you they don’t like Mexican food, would you even believe them?
 It would be hard, wouldn’t it?
 Mexican food is a world favorite!
 Simple, fresh and wholesome ingredients turned into the most delicious recipes.

 I’m sure many famous recipes come to mind when we think about this amazing cuisine, but soup is not necessarily one of them, right?
 Well, I’m sure once you try this new recipe, it won’t be easily forgotten.
-It’s a spicy Mexican soup (or pozole) full of flavorful and fresh ingredients.
+It’s a spicy Mexican-inspired soup (or pozole) full of flavorful and fresh ingredients.

 This recipe from the 30-Minute Vegan Dinners cookbook carries all those signature Mexican flavors we love like tomatoes (what would Mexican food be without those intense red and sweet tomatoes!), poblano peppers, chilies, kidney beans, cilantro and, of course, avocado.
 I promise you this soup has it all!
 The sweet, the spicy, the fresh, and the creaminess.
-Are you excited to try this Mexican soup yet?
+Are you excited to try this vegan pozole soup yet?
 I know I am!

 Summer Mexican Soup?